The Product Regulation and Liability Review: Spain

 1 Alex Ferreres Comella is a partner and Cristina Ayo Ferrándiz is a counsel at Uría Menéndez.

 2 The National Consumer Institute was the competent regulator.
 Following a recent restructuring, the National Consumer Institute was merged with the Spanish Agency for Food Safety and Nutrition to create AECOSAN.

-4 Until very recently, the main difference between verbal and ordinary proceedings was that in verbal proceedings the plaintiff used to file a written lawsuit, while the defendant did not file a written response to the lawsuit.
-In this type of proceeding, the court summons the parties to a hearing where the defendant presents its response orally and the evidence is submitted.
+5 Until very recently, the main difference between verbal and ordinary proceedings was that in verbal proceedings the plaintiff used to file a written lawsuit, but the defendant did not file a written response to the lawsuit.
+In this type of proceeding, the court summons the parties to a hearing where the defendant presents their response orally and the evidence is submitted.
 However, this has been recently modified in the Spanish Procedural Act and in verbal proceedings the brief of response is also submitted in writing.

-6 This is an exceptional procedure, simply aimed at preparing the proceedings (and, therefore, conducted prior to filing the lawsuit).
+7 This is an exceptional procedure, simply aimed at preparing the proceedings (and therefore conducted prior to filing the lawsuit).
 Its purpose is for the potential plaintiff to verify the suitability of the defendant and the object of the claim.

-7 In such cases, the requesting party must provide a simple copy of the requested document or, in the absence thereof, indicate the contents of the requested document in the most accurate terms possible.
+8 In cases such as these, the requesting party must provide a simple copy of the requested document or, in the absence thereof, indicate the contents of the requested document in the most accurate terms possible.